 Pediatric Eye Care

 Expert eye care for your child.
-Whether your child needs a routine checkup or an evaluation for a rare eye disease, our Pediatric Center at Moore, led by Dr. Cynthia Alley, is dedicated to providing outstanding pediatric eye services in a warm and caring environment where families feel comfortable and knowledgeable.
+Whether your child needs a routine checkup or an evaluation for a rare eye disease, our Pediatric Center at Moore is dedicated to providing outstanding pediatric eye services in a warm and caring environment where families feel comfortable and knowledgeable.

 Common Pediatric Eye Conditions

 - Amblyopia or “Lazy Eye” is a condition where a child favors one eye over the other, even though the eyes appear healthy, and poor vision results in one or both eyes.
 It is extremely important that amblyopia be diagnosed and treated early, as it can be significantly improved or completely reversed.
 Treatment may include prescribing glasses, patching one eye, eye drops, and, in some cases, eye muscle surgery.